senserf/picos/Apps/TESTS/BlueTest/README.txt

 rate is 115200.
 Whatever you write there, shows up on the module, and vice versa.

+My settings:

+SET BT BDADDR 00:07:80:81:12:8a
+SET BT NAME cipka10
+SET BT CLASS 001f00
+SET BT AUTH * 1234
+SET BT LAP 9e8b33
+SET BT PAGEMODE 4 2000 1
+SET BT ROLE 0 f 7d00
+SET BT SNIFF 0 20 1 8
+SET CONTROL BAUD 115200,8n1
+SET CONTROL CD 04 0
+SET CONTROL ECHO 4
+SET CONTROL ESCAPE 0 00 1

+If you see something like:

+SET CONTROL AUTOCALL 1101 5000

+disable it by writing:

+w SET CONTROL AUTOCALL

-Section 2: Testing BT-182
+Section 2: Testing BTM-182
 ===============================================================================

-Note: a board using the BT-182 module must be compiled with the LINKMATIC symbol undefined.
+Note: a board using the BTM-182 module must be compiled with the LINKMATIC symbol undefined.
 Make sure #define LINKMATIC is commented out in options.sys.

 The board is WARSAW_BLUE (the same as for LinkMatik).